On a Mission to Respiritualize the World

 Sankarshan Das is a singer-songwriter rooted in the folk/acoustic music revival of the mid 60's from his days when he performed at Houston's legendary folk music venue, Sand Mountain, the spawning ground of many musical greats.

 After a period of intense meditation/contemplation in the fall of 1968 in Denver, Colorado, he decided to renounce the world and become a holy man in India.
 However, on the way to India he realized that if one is going to renounce everything, he has to also renounce renunciation.
 Thus he reasoned that staying in the world for making a spiritual revolution is higher than renouncing it.
 So he opted instead to remain in world for revitalizing our rapidly deteriorating global civilization.
 For this purpose in December of 1968 he hitchhiked 2,000 miles to San Francisco where he devoted himself full time to writing and singing songs for the deliverance of the world.
-In San Francisco's Golden Gate Park at the celebrated Polo Fields concert on May 7, 1969 he performed a set between the Grateful Dead and the Jefferson Airplane eliciting roars of approval from the audience of thousands and a prediction by the emcee of his becoming widely known.
+In San Francisco's Golden Gate Park at the celebrated Polo Fields concert on May 7, 1969 he performed a set between the Grateful Dead and the Jefferson Airplane eliciting roars of approval from the audience of thousands and a prediction by the emcee that he was destined to become famous.